rubenwiersma/svbrdf_uncertainty/README.md

 You can also inspect the resulting textures and entropy maps in the folders for each scene, e.g., `out/stanford_orb/blocks_scene002`.

 ### Configurations
 We make extensive use of the [gin config](https://github.com/google/gin-config) package to configure experiments.
-You can decorate a function with `@gin.configurable` to configure it with `.gin` files.
+Functions decorated with `@gin.configurable` can be configured with `.gin` files.
 We use this in the following places:
 - **opt_sh.py, `optimize_material()`** - The main optimization function.
 An example configuration script is provided in `experiments/scenes/plane`.
 - **scripts/opt_sh_stanford_orb.py, `run_benchmark()`** - The benchmark function.
 We use this to run different variants of our method (e.g., power spectrum vs. angular domain) on the entire benchmark.
-The benchmark script takes a folder as input and will recursively look through all its sub-folders to find config files.
+The benchmark script takes a folder as input (in `experiments/configs`) and will recursively look through all its sub-folders to find config files.
 If you want to run different variants of the benchmark, simply create a `.gin` file in a folder and pass the folder as an argument to `opt_sh_stanford_orb.py`:
 ```bash
 python scripts/opt_sh_stanford_orb.py experiments/configs/new_folder
 ```